SmartPracticeschool/llSPS-INT-3049-Rock-identification-using-deep-convolution-neural-network/README.md

 Goto http://127.0.0.1:5000 after running app.py

 Deployment:
-Application can be deployed through IDE or by conda (Ananconda environment).
+Application can be deployed through IDE or by conda (Anaconda environment).